thegroosalugg/CastleCarnage/Castle Carnage/README.md

 > defeating the first enemy while the second enemy is active can cause another enemy to spawn in its place in one of the rooms
 > rooms explored and enemies defeated are recorded.
 Remain in the castle long enough and trigger the boss battle
 > both counters modify player health and block for the battle

+Balancing of the game is lots trial and error, and I am just one man